 In my view, the most astounding part of this document is a section in which he sagaciously and concisely discusses neoliberalism and finance capitalism, vigorously condemning their certain outcome — an increasing and killing inequality, and calling for social justice.
 Rejecting illusionary “trickle-down economics”, Pope Francis denounces the current economic system as “unjust at its root”, based on a tyranny of the market and worship of money, in which financial speculation, widespread corruption and tax evasion reign supreme, and economy of exclusion generates violence.

-Hereby pasted the (almost) full text of this radical and striking tractate (1,300 words, about 9 minutes to read), which easily could be written by an economic sociologist, political economist or passionate erudite activist.
+Hereby pasted the (almost) full text of this radical and striking tractate (1,300 words), which could be written by an economic sociologist, political economist or passionate erudite activist.